x-atlas-consortia/ubkg-neo4j/README.md

 2. The account that executes the run.sh script must be logged in to Docker Hub.
 2. A complete set of ontology CSVs must be path associated with the **c** option.
 The default path is the **/neo4j/import** folder of this repo; other paths can be specified with the **-c** option.

+# Deployment machine
+The deployment was developed and tested using Macbook Pros based on the M1 chipset.
+Scripts assume that the host machine is running Mac OSX or Linux.

 ## Files in the set of ontology CSVs
 1. CODE-SUIs.csv
 2. CODEs.csv